hendrycks/anomaly-seg/README.md

     @article{hendrycks2019anomalyseg,
       title={Scaling Out-of-Distribution Detection for Real-World Settings},
-      author={Hendrycks, Dan and Basart, Steven and Mazeika, Mantas and Mostajabi, Mohammadreza and Steinhardt, Jacob and Song, Dawn}, journal={arXiv preprint arXiv:1911.11132},
+      author={Hendrycks, Dan and Basart, Steven and Mazeika, Mantas and Zou, Andy and Kwon, Joe and Mostajabi, Mohammadreza and Steinhardt, Jacob and Song, Dawn}, journal={arXiv preprint arXiv:1911.11132},
       year={2019}
     }